KaloyanKaludov/Element/README.md

 - Underscore variable
 - Allow multiple lines to be entered when in REPL mode
 - Move symbols hashing to the semantic analyzer
-- Find out if variables are local/global/native in the semantic analyzer
-- Better closures implementation
 - Better Garbage Collection/Memory Management
 - Tail recursion
 - Benchmark the performance to find out exactly how slow everything is